 Memorial site for Finnish pilots Memorial site

-Located on the edge of the Lilaste-Saulkrasti highway, next to the "Viada" gas station.
+Located on the side of the Lilaste-Saulkrasti highway, next to the "Viada" gas station.

-The memorial site was established in 2013 at the site of the crash of the Finnish Air Force in 1943.
-The disaster killed four Finnish army soldiers flying from Germany to Finland.
-The installation, design and manufacture of the monument was entirely an initiative of the Finnish representatives.
-It is a tradition of Finnish war pilots to erect memorials at plane crash sites.
+The memorial was established in 2013 at the site of a Finnish Air Force plane crash in 1943.
+Four Finnish army soldiers died in the crash while flying from Germany to Finland.
+The installation, design and construction of the monument were entirely the initiative of Finnish representatives.
+It is a tradition of Finnish war pilots to erect memorials at the crash sites of aircraft.

 In 1943, Finland purchased 24 modern Junker bombers from Germany.
-They were designed to supplement the Finnish Air Force with modern aircraft.
-The factory delivered the aircraft in 1943 and, after pilot training, took them to Finland.
-The flight of one plane ended tragically.
+They were intended to supplement the Finnish Army Air Force with modern aircraft.
+The factory delivered the aircraft in 1943 and, after training the pilots, they were delivered to Finland.
+The flight of one aircraft ended tragically.
 Due to technical defects, the pilots were forced to look for a place to make an emergency landing.
-The plane lost height until it caught trees, fell into the woods and caught fire.
-Finnish pilots were buried in the cemetery of the German army in Riga during the occupation of Germany.
+The aircraft lost altitude, hit trees, crashed into a forest and caught fire.
+The Finnish pilots were buried in the German army cemetery in Riga during the German occupation of Latvia.
 They were later reburied in their homeland.

-It is interesting that one of the most modern airplanes manufactured in Latvia was crashed in Finland in 1938 as well.
+Interestingly, one of the most modern aircraft manufactured in Latvia at the time also crashed in Finland in 1938.
 It was piloted by Latvian and Finnish army pilots - K. Lešinskis and F. Kuopameki.

 Used sources and references: